gasawase/BookHarbour/README.md

 - be able to have a drop down with all of the tags that the user can auto select to prevent overwriting
 - have it search through the list of tags to see if they're writing anything that is already there
 - a way to delete tags
+- redesign reading menu in reader to make more sense

 ----DONE----